Chapter 16 · Ansible Automation and Configuration Management

 Warning: Permanently added '192.168.10.10' (ED25519) to the list of known hosts.

-root@192.168.10.10's password: Enter the administrator password and press Enter to confirm.
+root@192.168.10.10's password: Enter the administrator password and press Enter.

 Last login: Mon Mar 31 13:20:15 2025